Wanting to relax, wind down? Have a breather?

 We work in partnership with Uniting World who are committed to connecting church communities and people world wide to partner in Gods mission with International partner churches.

 Everyone is welcome to come to our fundraising events and keep in mind the ways in which you can help us support our mission projects

-- On Mission Sunday this year there will be an additional offering which will go towards our mission projects.
+- On Mission Sunday each year there is an additional offering which goes towards our mission projects.

 - Come along on the Saturday before Mothers Day, and support our Netball Teams and while you’re there buy a cake and/or some flowers!
 The Netball Teams run the stall to raise funds for mission projects.
 You may like to bake a cake to donate.

 THANK YOU FROM THE BEYOND MORIALTA MISSION PROJECTS TEAM!

 A particular thank you to the Morialta Netball Club, for their contribution from their Mothers Day cake stall.
 We so much appreciate this wonderful service you offer to Mission Projects each year.